Mooshieblob1/wdtagger/README.md

 `wdtagger` is a local image tagging tool using `timm` and the `wd-eva02-large-tagger-v3` model to generate Danbooru-style tags for images stored in an Appwrite bucket.
 It supports offline tag label mapping and can run persistently on a loop.

+Each tagged image is stored in a local cache and also uploaded to your Appwrite database collection.

 ---

 ## 📦 Requirements